Austio/learning/Ruby/working-with-ruby-threads.md

  - Process: Program in memory, has register,counter,stack, heap and code
  - Thread: Unit of execution in a process
+ - Critical Section: The code in execution path that is shared

 #### Thread Api (see chapter 1-3 for examples)
  - Thread.main